poweroutlet2/openground/docs/docs/commands/remove-library.md

 ### Non-Interactive Removal

-For scripts or when you want to keep the raw files for later re-ingestion:
+For scripts or when you want to keep the raw files for later re-embedding:

 ```bash
 openground rm old-library -y